Published on: March 29, 2023 Updated 9 times since publishing

 4. hide.me — Best Free VPN App for Google Chrome

 hide.me has both a pretty good free VPN app and a free Google Chrome extension.
-Its free app is one of my favorites — it offers unlimited bandwidth and provides access to servers in 8 countries.
-Its Chrome extension also offers unlimited data, but it only provides access to 3 servers in Canada, Germany, and the Netherlands.
+Its free app is one of my favorites — it offers unlimited bandwidth and provides access to servers in 7 countries.
+Its Chrome extension also offers unlimited data, but it only provides access to 3 servers in the US, Switzerland, and the Netherlands.
 There’s also an Automatic setting that chooses the best server for you, but I don’t like that it doesn’t then show you what location you’re using.

-hide.me also provides decent security and privacy — it offers full leak protection and uses RAM-only servers and perfect forward secrecy.
+hide.me also provides decent security and privacy — its app offers StealthGuard, which binds your entire internet connection to the VPN to prevent you from going online without the VPN’s protection, an app kill-switch, auto-connect options, and split-tunneling.
 That said, its Chrome extension doesn’t encrypt your data — unlike CyberGhost VPN’s extension.

 Bottom Line:

 hide.me is a pretty good free VPN for Google Chrome.
-Both its app and Chrome extension are free and offer unlimited bandwidth – the only difference between them is that the app provides 8 server locations, while the extension only includes 3 server locations.
+Both its app and Chrome extension are free and offer unlimited bandwidth – the only difference between them is that the app provides 7 server locations, while the extension only includes 3 server locations.
 Its paid version gets you access to all of its servers and streaming support.
-All subscriptions are backed by a 30-day money-back guarantee.

-5. Hotspot Shield — Great Google Chrome Extension With Cool Extras
+5. TunnelBear — Great Google Chrome Extension with Tons of Servers

 Bottom Line: